estefaniatalavera/estefaniatalavera.github.io/_pages/about.md

 ## Research collaborations

-I am interested in project proposals in computer vision, particularly those focused on video analysis and human behavior understanding.
+I am interested in project proposals in multimodal learning, especially those focused on understanding human behavior and analyzing medical videos.

 Wanting to collaborate? <br>
 You can always reach me at e(dot)talaveramartinez(at)utwente(dot)nl <br>